Intimate Area Odor (Perineal Osmidrosis)Non-Invasive Thermolysis Treatment

 Conclusion

-Considering patient safety and quality of life, "Non-invasive Thermolysis" provides the optimal balance.
-It can resolve most odor issues without creating open wounds or risking infection.
+Considering patient safety and quality of life, "Non-invasive Thermolysis" provides a good balance.
+It can resolve most odor issues without creating open wounds and while substantially lowering infection risk.
 Therefore, we no longer routinely recommend open or micro-invasive surgery for the perineal area.

 We understand the privacy of this area.
-All medical staff uphold the highest privacy principles to provide a reassuring treatment environment.
+All medical staff strictly uphold privacy principles to provide a reassuring treatment environment.

 Treatment Process